 Prefer listening?
 You can play the audio version of the rest of this article below.

-What Is a Metal Bending Machine and What Is It Used For?
+What Is a Metal Bending Machine?
+Definition, Function, and Industrial Uses

-A bending machine is industrial metal forming equipment that applies force, rotation, or guided tooling to deform material into a specified angle, radius, curve, or profile.
-It forms sheets, pipes, tubes, plates, bars, and structural sections without cutting the material apart.
+A metal bending machine is industrial forming equipment that applies controlled force, rotation, or guided tooling to deform a metal workpiece into a specified angle, radius, curve, or profile — without cutting it apart.
+In short, a metal bending machine reshapes flat sheet, plate, pipe, tube, wire, or structural profile through plastic deformation, producing parts that would otherwise require multiple cuts and welds.

 If you are looking for more information about metal bending machine selection, it is recommended not to miss reading Metal Bending Machine Selection Guide.

-A Brief History of Metal Bending Machines: From Manual Force to Full CNC Automation
+The Evolution of Metal Bending Machines: From Hand Forging to CNC Bending Systems

 Metal bending started with manual force.
 In the Bronze Age and early ironworking periods, workers shaped metal with hammers, anvils, heat, and basic fixtures.
 Then the Industrial Revolution changed sheet metal processing.
 John Wilkinson’s reversing rolling mill at the end of the 18th century helped mechanize sheet production, which made more consistent bending possible.